-For anyone considering a shorter-term activity, or who only needs a limited number of workers, a good option can be hiring staff via a professional employer organization (PEO) in Honduras.
+For anyone wanting to enter the market on a short-term basis, or hire a limited number of workers, another good option for doing business in Honduras is hiring staff via a professional employer organization (PEO) in Honduras.
+These companies will act as your legal employer in the country but you will retain operational control.

 Among the attractive aspects the country has to offer investors is its growing and young workforce, with employees available at highly competitive rates.
 Beyond that, the country boasts a growing industrial base, a strategic location close to Mexico and the other major economies in North America, and ongoing government efforts to diversify exports.

-Known as the original “banana republic” owing to its dependence on the fruit crop and political instability at the turn of the 20th Century, today bananas continue to be one the most important export commodities for Honduras.
+Known as the original “banana republic” because of its dependence on the fruit crop and the political instability that gripped the country during the early 20th century, today bananas continue to be one the most important export commodities for Honduras.
 Other important products include garments, coffee, electrical goods, and fish.

-While foreign direct investment (FDI) inflows have fluctuated over recent decades, they have followed an overall pattern of growth, with inflows increasing more than 14-fold in the two decades up to 2018, when they reached $1.44 billion.
-While it subsequently dropping back to $955 million the following year, that still represented almost ten times the $99 million of FDI inflows seen in 1998.
+While foreign direct investment (FDI) inflows have fluctuated over recent decades, they have followed an overall pattern of growth, with inflows reaching USD$1.07 billion in 2023, over ten times the FDI inflows seen in 1998 of USD$99 million.

-There are a number of good reasons for doing business in Honduras, including the following:
+There are a number of good reasons for doing business in Honduras.
+Here are three important ones to keep in mind:

 1. Competitive labour conditions

-Honduras has an increasingly urbanized and young population, with an average age of 24.3 years in 2020, providing a ready supply of workers to new businesses.
-With a national minimum wage ranging from between $236 and $365 depending on the type of work being undertaken, it also has highly competitive labor costs that are attractive to investors.
+Honduras has an increasingly urbanized and young population, with an average age of 24 in 2024, providing a ready supply of workers to new businesses.
+With a national minimum wage ranging from between USD$236 and USD$365 depending on the type of work being undertaken, it also has highly competitive labor costs that are attractive to investors.

 The country has a growing pool of skilled labor, as well as a relatively high level of English proficiency, notably higher than major Latin American investment destinations such as Brazil, Colombia, and Mexico.